AI-powered model building in QGIS

 - Introduction to LLM Integration into GIS (10 minutes)

-- Hands-on Step-by-Step Tutorial Using IntelliGeo (60 minutes)
+- Step-by-Step Tutorial Using IntelliGeo (60 minutes)

-- Q&A Session (10 minutes)
+- Wrap up and Q&A (10 minutes)

 Gustavo García, a lecturer and researcher at the University of Twente's Faculty ITC, has a diverse academic background.
 Originally from Guatemala, he holds a bachelor's degree in software engineering and a master's in human resource management from his home country.
 In the Netherlands, he pursued further studies, obtaining a master's and PhD in geoinformatics.
 Prior to his current position, he accrued experience as a lecturer, software engineer, and researcher, notably focusing on geovisual analytics and collaborative analysis.